ssnd/seq-db/docs/en/03-index-types.md

 ```

-## Multiple indexes on single field
+## Multiple indexes on a single field

 A single field can be indexed with multiple types at the same time.
 This allows to combine multiple indexing strategies enabling more flexible